-While most of Hendersonville's parks are generally in good condition, there are amenities that are in need of renovation and others that not up to modern standards.
+While most of Hendersonville's parks are generally in good condition, there are lingering disparities and amenities are not up to modern standards.
 A few of Hendersonville's parks have destination amenities, valued regionally, and meet national standards for their quality of design and materials.
 On the other hand, many parks, specifically neighborhood parks, have aged infrastructure and lack basic elements, such as seating or signage.
 Additionally, parks with high quality amenities are not distributed evenly throughout the city.
 This chapter considers what makes a high quality park, such as: